 Campground Reservations for Havasupai:

 I highly recommend camping (vs staying in the lodge), as the campgrounds are in a great location if you are wanting to go all the way to Beaver Falls (or the Confluence!).
 The campground is beautiful- every campsite is near the bright blue Havasu Creek, and you are able to choose wherever you want to camp.
 The campground stretches about a mile in between Havasu Falls and Mooney Falls, meaning that after your Havasu Falls hike you are super close to the campground from there.
 There is fresh spring drinking water and 4 bathrooms throughout the campground.

-The Havasupai Tribe requires an entrance fee and a per-night camping fee for each person.
+The Havasupai Tribe requires an entrance fee and a camping fee for each person.
 The prices tend to increase a bit year-over-year.
-For 2019 it is $100/night per person for a weekday night, and $125/night per person for a weekend night (Friday, Saturday or Sunday).
-With the new regulations for 2019, you can only make a campground reservation for 3 nights/4 days.
+For 2019 it was $100/night per person for a weekday night, and $125/night per person for a weekend night (Friday, Saturday or Sunday).
+They enacted a new rule for 2019 that is still standing for 2020 that you can only make a campground reservation for 3 nights/4 days (no less or more than that).
 Depending on the number of weekday vs weekend nights, this will be $300-$375 per person.

-Havasupai reservations for the entire calendar year open on February 1st, 2019 at 8am MT time (and I expect it will be the same for 2020).
-While it used to be that you had to call to make your Havasupai reservation, you now book online at Havasupaireservations.com.
+Havasupai reservations for the entire calendar year open on February 1st, 2020 at 8am MT time.
+You can book online at Havasupaireservations.com.
 You can no longer call to make a reservation.
-Reservations will likely be sold out for the entire year within an hour, so make sure you get online right as it opens.
+Reservations will likely be sold out for the entire year within a few minutes, so make sure you get online right as it opens.

 Before 2/1, make sure you set up your online account at Havasupaireservations.com.